Trek Highlights

 - Trek beneath the south face of Manaslu (8,163m), hearing avalanches thunder from hanging glaciers while you rest at Sama Gaon's stone-walled tea shops

-- Complete the most comprehensive Manaslu experience possible: sacred valley, high pass, two cultures, and 19 days of walking through a landscape that shifts from subtropical jungle to high alpine glaciers
+- Complete the most complete Manaslu experience possible: sacred valley, high pass, two cultures, and 19 days of walking through a landscape that shifts from subtropical jungle to high alpine glaciers

 19-Day Tsum Valley + Manaslu Circuit Overview